What could cause the apostasy of 2 Thessalonians 2:3?

 At that time many will turn away from the faith and will betray and hate each other....
 (Matthew 24:10)

-It very well may be that a significant number of these "disenchanted" and "disillusioned" people, having been led to believe (falsely) that a "Pre-tribulation" catching-up would occur, but suddenly finding themselves facing insurmountable trials and hardships, will fall away.
-This could be due to such things as unemployement, bankruptcy, foreclosures, and homelessness during the first half of the 70th Week, and dire persecution, disasters, and cataclysms, during the second half.
+In essence, I feel it very well might be that a significant number of these "disillusioned" and "disenchanted" people, having been led to believe (falsely) that a "Pre-tribulation" catching-away would occur, but suddenly finding themselves facing insurmountable trials and hardships, may fall away.
+This could be due to such things as unemployement, hyperinflation, bankruptcy, foreclosures, and homelessness during the first half of the 70th Week, and dire persecution, disasters, and cataclysms during the second half.

 Many may come to think something like this: "Hey!
 We've been assured that Jesus would be coming for us before this point, but it hasn't happened.
 Maybe Jesus has abandoned us—or maybe there is no Jesus after all!"
-Perhaps this even could cause many "marginal" Christians to join the ranks of Islam.
+Perhaps this even could cause many "marginal" Christians to join the ranks of Islam (see Do you think the receiving of the mark of the beast will be a conscious choice, or do you think people could be tricked into taking it?).

-I believe that many people of all faiths will apostasize, falling away from their belief systems in a world turned upside-down and filled with disasters and utter chaos.
-This mostly will manifest itself after the midpoint of the 70th Week and will escalate, for believers, up to the point of the main Rapture (following the opening of the Sixth Seal), and for unbelievers until the return of Jesus to earth, as the Rider on a white horse, to rule and reign (when the Seventh Trumpet is blown, at the end of the final 7 years).
+I believe that many people of all faiths will apostatize, falling away from their belief systems in a world turned upside-down and filled with disasters and utter chaos.
+This mostly will be manifest during the second half of the 70th Week and will escalate, for believers, up to the point of the main Pre-wrath Rapture (following the opening of the Sixth Seal), and for unbelievers until the return of Jesus to earth, as the Rider on a white horse, to rule and reign when the Seventh Trumpet is blown, at the end of the final 3½ years.

 Return to Email Questions and Ted’s Responses